lfit/releng-global-jjb/docs/jjb/lf-release-jobs.rst

     log_dir: 'example-project-maven-stage-master/17/'

 An example of a container release file appears below.
-The container_release_tag string is applied to all released containers.
-The per-container version strings are used to pull images from the container registry.
+Apply the container_release_tag string to all released containers.
+Pull image from the container registry based on the per-container version.

 .. code-block:: bash